ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 In the depolarising channel, a physical qubit is left unchanged with probability $p_e$.
 It also experiences a bit-flip or phase-flip with probability $\frac{p_e}{3}$, and experiences both with probability $\frac{p_e}{3}$.
 Similar to suppression of error in the [[Quantum Definitions#Three-bit repetition code|classical channel]], the Shore code suppressed the error from $p_e$ to $\mathcal{O}(p_e^2)$.

+**If the noise on each qubit in the depolarising channel is small, then it is likely that no bit or phase flip will have occurred**.

 ## Lecture 14

 ##### Fault Tolerance

+We must correct

 ##### Steane Code Gates
 ##### Transversatility
 ##### Concatenated Codes